Trupeer vs Vidocu: Pricing, Features & Which One to Pick

 Both tools generate step-by-step guides, but they treat documentation differently.

-Trupeer generates a "guide" as a companion to the video — useful, but positioned as a secondary output.
+Trupeer generates a "guide" as a companion to the video, which is useful but positioned as a secondary output.
 Vidocu generates a structured help article designed for help centers and knowledge bases, with per-step screenshots and annotations.
 If your documentation ends up in Zendesk, Confluence, or a customer-facing help center, that distinction matters.

 Recording Flexibility